HTrollvik/Velocity_MHs/README.md

 d)	Position  'sc_r_xyz_gse__C?_CP_AUX_POSGSE_1M' in X-Y plane

-In addition to the B0 vector and n_T vector, found in the results.xlsx file,
+In addition to the B0 vector and n_T vector, found in the results.csv file,
 e)	Same as d) but plotted in the X-Z plane

 f)-j) Example of rotational MH from the time interval [2005 03 09 21 23 38.634] to [2005 03 09 21 23 38.634] same format as for a)-e).